-Travel Blog Prosperity: Not only an online course, this is also a monthly membership group for travel bloggers created by Jessie from Jessie on a Journey.
-As a member you get access to 30+ trainings and lessons, as well as live coaching calls with Jessie, a weekly VIP Opportunities Newsletter, and a private Member’s Lounge group where you can get answers to all your blogging questions.
+As a member, you get access to 30+ courses, as well as live coaching calls with Jessie, a weekly VIP Opportunities Newsletter, and a private Member’s Lounge group where you can get answers to all your blogging questions.

 How to Start a Travel Blog

 Are you ready to start your own travel blog?
 Here’s a quick step-by-step guide on how to get started!

 These are the exact steps I took to start Wander Her Way.
 You can follow this tutorial and have your own travel blog up and running in less than one hour!

 Step 1: Choose a domain name